ileathan/Que.js/README.md

 myQue.run(data)
 ```

+Then inside of each function call next() when its ready to proceed, optional parameters may be passed here aswell.

 However since a promise is returned and since usually you want to output some data it is better to always attach a `.then()` and `.catch()` so the above would become.

 ```javascript